• Martin Pipe Conditional Jockeys H'cap Hurdle

 NOW, THE STATS

-14 of the 16 winners had won hurdles containing at least 11 runners (Galopin Des Champs, Ibis Du Rheu and Sir Des Champs all in France).
+15 of the 17 winners had won hurdles containing at least 11 runners (Wodhooh on course in December, Galopin Des Champs, Ibis Du Rheu and Sir Des Champs all in France).
 Not Better Times Ahead nor Blow By Blow.
 He had won an 11-runner G1 Bumper at Punchestown.

-12 of the last 14 finished in the first three in their previous run.
-Iroko and Banbridge had won.
+13 of the last 15 finished in the first three in their previous run.
+Wodhooh, Iroko and Banbridge all had won.
 Galopin 80/1 6th behind Appreciate It in the DRF G1 2m Novice.
 My mate Eugene knew.
 25s for this.
-Still talking about it four years later.
+Still talking about it five years later.
 Ibis Du Rheu 5th in a Sandown handicap.

-Gigginstown have had four winners from 19 runners, six of the other 19 were placed.
+Gigginstown have had four winners from 21 runners, six of the other 19 were placed.
 Their only runner in 2020, Column Of Fire, fell at the last when second.
 Had every chance.
 2021 Dallas Des Pitons 66/1 5th, their best.
 2022 Decimation fell at the first.
 2023 Cool Survivor punted down to 5/1 co fav, 15th.
-Last year Quai De Bourbon 3rd, Whats Up Darling 6th, both novices.
+2024 Quai De Bourbon 3rd, Whats Up Darling 6th, both novices.
+2025 two unplaced

 JOCKEYS - Danny Gilligan over 40 winners including a Galway Plate and a couple of Graded hurdles.
+And this race in 2024.
 Aidan Kelly had 20 odd winners in Ireland.
 Michael McDonagh (7) had ridden Birchdale to win a 17 runner 63k DRF h'cap chase.
-And had 20 odds winners.
+And had 20 odd winners.
 Sean O'Keefe had ridden circa 65 winners before this.
 Rex Dingle's portfolio include a £62k Sandown's Veterans Chase at Sandown.
 Jonjo O'Neill Jnr, Donagh Meyler, Emmett Mullins and Harry Derham had already ridden over 40 winners each before this.
 Jonjo's biggest win had been a Listed Lanzarote Hurdle, Donagh Meyler had already won a 95k Paddypower Chase, Harry had won at least a Greatwood Hurdle.
 Jack Sherwood and JJ Slevin both over 30 winners.
 Ability and experience of pilot very relevant in this race.
-As Pricewise keep hammering, we should pay more attention to jockey bookings.
+As Pricewise keeps hammering, we should pay more attention to jockey bookings.

-In the 1-2-3 of the 16 years only John Shinnick (5) last year 4th on Answer To Kayf, Henry Brooke (6) and Joseph Palmowski (6) have gained a place for jockeys who would be claiming more than 3 lbs (Henry 2nd on Son Of Flicka 2011.
-That's only three from 48.
+In the 1-2-3 of the 17 years only Lewis Saunders (2nd last year on Act Of Authority) Henry Brooke (6) and Joseph Palmowski (6) have gained a place for jockeys who would be claiming more than 3 lbs (Henry 2nd on Son Of Flicka 2011.
+That's only three from 51.
 Joseph 2nd on Thomas Crapper in 2017.
 To be honest, Thomas Crapper probably knew his way around Prestbury Park better than Joseph).
 Declan Lavery (6) fourth 2016 for W Mullins on Make Your Mark.
 In 2020 Rex Dingle pipped Ben Jones and Donal McInerney, both normally 3lb claimers.

 The system changed in 2018.
 No claims now.
 The best conditionals get the rides.

 TRAINERS - W Mullins - 4 winners, three 3rds, a fourth and two fifths.
-Has had 22 runners in the last nine.
-Of those nine renewals, only Great White Shark gained a place.
-3rd at 40s 2020 before Galopin the aeroplane won.
-Last year he sent two, both well punted, finished 3rd and 5th.
+Has had 26 runners in the last ten.
+Of those ten renewals, only Great White Shark gained a place, 3rd at 40s in 2020 before Galopin the aeroplane won in 2021.
+Last year four unplaced.
+2024, he sent two, both well punted, finished 3rd and 5th.
 2023, three came, nothing better than 16th, 2022 Adamantly Chosen 11/2 finished 11th last year and also had the 4/1 fav Gentleman De Mee, 10th in 2021.
 It's not that easy, sometimes.

-G Elliott coming to the party with three winners, a second, three 3rds and a fourth since 2016, And Column Of Fire close when falling.
-Seevn last year, 1st and 6th.
+G Elliott now The Man coming to the party with four winners, a second, three 3rds and a fourth since 2016, And Column Of Fire close when falling.
+Four of the last nine.
+Four entries last year, winner.
+Seven in 2024, 1st and 6th.
 2023, ran six best Imagine 5/1jt fav in 5th, Firm Footings 6th.
 Hollow Games 3rd 2022 at 9/2, The Bosses Oscar 5th.
 Mrs Foster had a 5th, an 8th and Folcano 15/2, a first hurdle faller in 2021.

-Joseph O'Brien has trained two of the last six, Early Doors finished 3rd the year before he won it.
+Joseph O'Brien has trained two of the last seven, Early Doors finished 3rd the year before he won it.
 Also in 2021 Floueur 3rd at 33s top weight.
-No runner last two years.
+No runner last three years.

 P Nicholls (in the last eight) two winners and three placed.
-Sonigno PU last eyar, Irish Hill 9/1 10th in 2023.
+No runner last year, one PU 2024, Irish Hill 9/1 10th in 2023.
 Nothing in 2022, two down the field in each of the previous two years.

 Better Days Ahead, Banbridge, Galopin Des Champs, Blow By Blow, Champagne Classic and Killultagh Vic were novices.
-Other 10 were second-season hurdlers.
+Other 11 were second-season hurdlers.
 Only two winners had more than eight runs over hurdles, Attaglance 14, Indefatigable 11.
-Better Days Ahead only 4 runs.
-All bar Early Doors out within the last 62 days.
+Wodhooh only six runs, Better Days Ahead only four runs.
+All bar Wodhooh and Early Doors out within the last 62 days.
+She won at Cheltenham in December, got her mark.
 He had jogged around after Apples Jade in the Leopardstown Xmas G1 over three miles, got a h'cap mark in England of 145 and then hid in his box.
 Blow By Blow previous outing only 22 days before this.

-Eight of the last 11 had run over further than the 2m 4f earlier in the season.
+Nine of the last 12 had run over further than the 2m 4f earlier in the season.
+Wodhooh 2m 4 and one half furlongs.
+Hmmm.
 Not Iroko, Galopin.
 Both Banbridge and Indefatigable had won over 2m 5f.
 It's only a furlong.
+Not particularly convincing, that one.

+Wodhooh won her last run here but was not Festival experienced.
 Better Days Ahead 10th of 21 at only 10/1 in the 2023 bumper.
 Indefatigable had been 5th in the Mares Hurdle 2019, Early Doors had been 3rd in the 2018 renewal of this.
-Only Killutagh Vic 2015 6th in the Bumper and Pause And Clause 2010 3rd in the Coral Cup had previous Festival form.
+Killutagh Vic 2015 6th in the Bumper and Pause And Clause 2010 3rd in the Coral Cup had previous Festival form.
 Galopin had been hiding in plain sight.
 Iroko and Banbridge never here before.
+Five from 17.

 Now is a 0-145 handicap as opposed to 0-140 previously.
 Will be over 150 entries each year.
 Outsider of field at 6 day stage normally priced at 33s.
 Overround 300% plus.
 Do not bet ante-post ew on this.
 You'll get six places on the day.
 (Unless you really, really, know, of course)

 Blow By Blow led the whole way.
 Galopin up there throughout.
 Banbridge 'prominent'.
 Nothing else has.
 Prone to late finishers.
-Like Better Days Ahead.
+Like Better Days Ahead and Wodhooh.

-BLINKERS ETC - 79 have tried so far, Blow By Blow in blinkers wins 11/1, Ibis Du Rheu 14/1 won in the hood he always wore.
+BLINKERS ETC - 85 have tried so far, Blow By Blow in blinkers wins at 11/1, Ibis Du Rheu 14/1 won in the hood he always wore.
 Noble Endeavour 2nd 2015 'lost on nod.'
-Seven in in headgear last year, none better than 6th.
+Six ran last year, 6th best.
+Seven in headgear 2024, also none better than 6th.
 2023 three, none better than 7th.
 2022 Cobblers Dream 2nd in his usual hood.
 Eight in 2021, Dallas Des Picton best in 5th, Three in 2020, two in first time headgear, best 19th.
 2019 six ran, best was sixth.
 Seven ran in 2017, also nothing better than sixth.

-BEATEN FAVOURITES - 41 last time beaten favourites have ran in the 14 races.
+BEATEN FAVOURITES - 42 last time beaten favourites have ran in the 14 races.
 No winners.
-A 5th last year, third and fifth in 2023, mind you.
+One unplaced last year.
+A 5th in 2024, third and fifth in 2023, mind you.
 Included Column Of Fire.
 None ran in 2021.
-Do you think they know the stat?